kubevirt/community/design-proposals/backend-storage-clone-on-migration/backend-storage-clone-on-migration.md

 - Libvirt gains a feature

 Cons:
-- Relies on third party projects adding and maintaining options to store config files into a block devices without filesystems
+- Relies on upstream projects (libvirt/qemu/swtpm/...) adding and maintaining options to store config files into a block devices without filesystems
-- Requires one PVC per feature for every VM
+- Requires multiple PVCs per VM (one per persistence-enabled feature)
+- We would have to either
+  - Maintain 2 different backend-storage implementations (the existing RWX FS one and this RWX block one)
+  - Deprecate RWX FS and require RWX block to enable backend-storage
+- Many storage classes have a minimum PVC size, or a large alignment size.
+Both can lead to larger storage usage than requested.
+Having multiple PVCs multiplies that overhead.

+We have opened RFEs against libvirt for [TPM](https://issues.redhat.com/browse/RHEL-54325) and [EFI](https://issues.redhat.com/browse/RHEL-54326), in case we decide to pursue to this approach in the future.

+### Partitioned block support

+[A pull request](https://github.com/kubevirt/kubevirt/pull/10346) (updated [here](https://github.com/kubevirt/kubevirt/pull/12337)) explored a not-safely-migratable implementation which partitions the block storage as ext3.
+Migratability actually appears functional but should be considered unsafe, since 2 pods (source and target virt-launchers) mount the same ext3 filesystem concurrently.
+Replacing ext3 with `gfs2` could be something to consider to solve this problem.

 ## Motivation/Goals
 - Users want to be able to use any storage class for backend-storage
 - Users want all VMs with persistent features to be potentially migratable

 ## Definition of Users
-Any VM owner that wants to use persistent features, such as TPM or EFI
+Any VM owner that wants to use persistent features, such as TPM and/or EFI

 ## User Stories
-As a user, I want to be able to seamlessly enable persistent features while keeping the migratability of my VMs.
+As a user, I want to be able to seamlessly enable persistent features while preserving the migratability of my VMs.

 ## Repos
 kubevirt/kubevirt